joseias/ProtMetricsV20/README.md

 DO_MIN = true

 ### Citation
 ProMetrics is provided as free open-source software.
 If you have used ProMetrics in your research, authors will be grateful if you fill and submit to [joseias@gmail.com](joseias@gmail.com) the following [Usage-Acknowledgment-ProtMetrics](https://github.com/joseias/ProtMetricsV20/blob/master/Usage-Acknowledgment-ProtMetrics.docx) acknowledging our contribution.
-If citing, please reference to:
+If citing, please refer to:

 Caballero J, Fernández L, Abreu J, Fernández M. "[Amino Acid Sequence Autocorrelation vectors and ensembles of Bayesian-Regularized Genetic Neural Networks for prediction of conformational stability of human lysozyme mutants](https://pubs.acs.org/doi/abs/10.1021/ci050507z)" Journal of Chemical Information and Modeling.
 Vol. 46(3), pp. 1255-168.